 The School of Veterinary Medicine (SVM) is associated with the Department of Animal, Dairy and Veterinary Sciences (ADVS) at Utah State University (USU).
-The USU SVM participates in the Washinton-Idaho-Utah (WIU) Regional Program in Veterinary Medicine.
+The USU SVM participates in the Washinton-Idaho-Montana-Utah (WIMU) Regional Program in Veterinary Medicine.
 In partnership with the Washington State University (WSU) College of Veterinary Medicine (CVM), the School of Veterinary Medicine offers a professional degree in veterinary medicine.

-The WIU Regional Program in Veterinary Medicine operates under WSU’s American Veterinary Medical Association (AVMA) accreditation and leads to the degree of Doctor of Veterinary Medicine (DVM).
-The Logan (USU) site for the WIU Regional Program accepts 20 students from Utah and 10 non-resident students per year.
+The WIMU Regional Program in Veterinary Medicine operates under WSU’s American Veterinary Medical Association (AVMA) accreditation and leads to the degree of Doctor of Veterinary Medicine (DVM).
+The Logan (USU) site for the WIMU Regional Program accepts 20 students from Utah and 10 non-resident students per year.

 Students spend their first two years receiving pre-clinical training at USU’s Logan campus.
 They spend the final two years at WSU’s College of Veterinary Medicine in Pullman, Washington completing the clinical portion of their veterinary education.